TAAPArthur/div/README.md

 make install
 ```

-The following are the depedant libs
+The following are the dependant libs
 ` -lxcb -lxcb-keysyms -lxcb-icccm -lxcb-image -limgloader`
 Note that [limgloader](https://github.com/TAAPArthur/libimageloader) is just a wrapper around other image loaders.